Bring It On: Cheer or Die

-Bring It On 7 : Cheer or Die is a 2022 American made-for-television cheerleading comedy slasher film that aired on Syfy on October 8, 2022.
-The film stars Kerri Medders, Tiera Skovbye and Missi Pyle.
-It is the seventh installment of the Bring It On series of cheerleading films, following Bring It On: Worldwide Cheersmack (2017).
+Bring It On: Cheer or Die is a 2022 American slasher comedy film directed by Karen Lam.
+The film stars Kerri Medders, Tiera Skovbye, and Missi Pyle.
+It is the seventh and final installment of the Bring It On series of cheerleading films, following Bring It On: Worldwide Cheersmack (2017).

 The film differs from its predecessors in that it partially ditches the series' usual comedic tone and incorporates more horror elements, although its final rating was PG-13.
-It was released to DVD and Digital on September 27, ahead of its televised premiere.
-The film received negative reviews upon its physical release.
+It was released on DVD and digitally on September 27, 2022, by Universal Pictures Home Entertainment, ahead of its television premiere on Syfy on October 8.
+The film received negative reviews.

 Synopsis

 When Abby and her Diablos teammates are forbidden from doing any risky cheer stunts by their overly cautious school, they fear that they will be laughed out of the upcoming regional cheer competition.
 The squad comes up with a plan to choreograph a winning routine in secret at a nearby abandoned school.
 Once at the school to rehearse, one by one, the cheerleaders begin to disappear.
-By the time they realize they're locked inside with a killer, it may be too late for any of them to survive.
+By the time they realize they are locked inside together with a killer, it may be too late for any of them to survive.